2026 Guide for First-Time Homebuyers in Canada

 1. Determine Your Budget and Affordability

-• Calculate your monthly income, expenses, and debt to estimate how much you can afford for a mortgage.
+• Calculate your income, expenses, debts, and savings to set a realistic mortgage range.

 2. Explore Government Programs and Incentives

-• Provincial programs: Many provinces offer grants, tax rebates, or reduced fees for first-time buyers.
+• Provincial programs: Many provinces offer land transfer tax rebates, grants, or additional relief—check locally for details.

 3. Get Pre-Approved for a Mortgage

-• Compare mortgage rates from banks, credit unions, and online lenders to find the best deal.
+• Compare rates from banks, credit unions, brokers, and online lenders for the best options.

 4. Choose the Right City and Neighborhood

-• Consider proximity to work, schools, amenities, and public transit for long-term convenience and resale value.
+• Evaluate proximity to work, schools, transit, amenities, and future development potential.

 5. Work With Real Estate Professionals

-• Hire a licensed real estate agent with experience helping first-time homebuyers in Canada.
+• Hire a licensed agent experienced in first-time buyer transactions.

 • Leverage online tools like Getahouse.ca for property listings and market insights.